means-to-meaning/FirstAlexaSkills/docs/installation.rst

 2. Create an Amazon `developer account`_
 3. Create an `AWS account`_ (`the first million AWS Lambda calls are free`_)
 4. Create an `IAM user`_ called 'lambdaUser' for running and updating the AWS Lambda functions.
 The user will require the 'AWSLambdaFullAccess' permissions.
+Make sure to check "Programmatic access" when creating the user.
+The AWS website will generate an `access key`_ for you, which you can download in .csv file.
+We will use the credentials in the next step.
 5. Configure the AWS CLI to use credentials of your new IAM user

    .. code-block:: console

-        $ aws configure --profile lambdaUser --region eu-west-1
+        $ aws configure --profile lambdaUser

 6. Create an `execution role for AWS Lambda`_ functions